ArcaneNibble/ArcaneNibble.github.io/content/intro-to-opentype.md

 # Colors

 If you look carefully, you might notice that this typeface has a text shadow.
 This isn't created by CSS but in fact is baked into the font file itself.
-This is done using a technology which is used for color emoji, but it is in no way restricted to just those characters.
+This is done using a technology which is used for color emoji, but it is in no way restricted to them.

 Some of the earlier color font technologies (`sbix`, `CBDT`) worked by embedding color bitmaps inside an OpenType file.
 Unlike with early home computer bitmap fonts, these tables store _large, high-resolution_ images which would be scaled _down_ (which tends to work a lot better than scaling up).
 This technology was pretty clearly designed for emoji and didn't generalize well to other use cases.